LouisCAD/Splitties/README.md

 ## App Context
 *Have a `Context` everywhere.*

 Designed for Kotlin.
-When you don't need configuration dependent or themed `Context`, just use `appCtx` from any Kotlin code to get a reference to your application Context.
+When you don't need a configuration dependent or themed `Context`, just use `appCtx` from any Kotlin code to get a reference to your application Context.
 This library also provides a lazily initialized `directBootCtx` for direct boot aware apps.

 [Read more here](appctx/README.md)